End-to-End Weather Forecasting System from scratch

 Current Status

 This is still an ongoing project.
 I’m working on improving the model accuracy and expanding the system to include additional weather parameters like humidity and pressure.
 The modular design makes it relatively easy to add new sensor types or modify the prediction algorithms.
+A few MB of storage are needed for the database, and the server runs on a small VPS with minimal resource usage.
+The ESP32 sensor nodes are battery-powered and can run for weeks on a single charge, depending on the sampling interval, and the power optimization of the program itself, and the hardware design.

 Future Development: Experimental Sensors